 For Brussels Airlines, the BizTalk platform was the undisputed choice for integrating their back-end.
-Not only have the Brussels Airlines team been using BizTalk for many years, they also know that it’s a reliable, central and secure platform, that provides them with clear documentation of all the integrations between the apps.
+Not only have the Brussels Airlines team been using BizTalk for many years, they also know that it’s a reliable and secure platform which provides them with clear documentation of all the integrations between the apps.

 Codit then used an API Management system called Sentinet to send and receive data between the apps and BizTalk.
 API Management was selected above point-to-point integrations because it’s secure and easier to control and manage on one central platform.

-Sentinet was chosen as the API Management system because it’s Microsoft based, has high availability and it’s cost effective.
-The Sentinet platform also includes security monitoring, tracing, version control and analytics.
+Sentinet was chosen as the API Management system because it’s Microsoft based, has high availability, and is cost effective.
+The Sentinet platform also includes security monitoring, tracing, version control, and analytics.
 These features make it easy for the Brussels Airlines team to monitor system health, pull statistics, and manage system updates – all in a secure environment.

 It took Codit ten months to get the new passenger system up and running.
 The team at Brussels Airlines has truly put the new passenger service system to the test, with BizTalk and Sentinet processing more than 275,000 requests each day.

-The new integration exponentially improved communications between Brussels Airlines, its customers, and employees, allowing them to offer a high-quality experience.
+The new integration exponentially improved communications between Brussels Airlines and its customers.
+Their employees can now offer customers a high-quality experience.
 The results of the Codit – Brussels Airlines project has cemented the airline’s position as market leader in a fiercely competitive industry.

 A future-proof solution